iSalma/Speech-Recognition-Website-Template/README.md

 - What time it is?

 # Visit
-Click on [this] (https://isalma.github.io/Speech-Recognition-Website-Template/) to go to the website.
+Click on (link) [https://isalma.github.io/Speech-Recognition-Website-Template/] to go to the website.

 # Using
 - HTML5